SUSE-Enceladus/blue-horizon/README.md

 ### Application customization

-`vendor/customization.yml` defines configuration keys that can be modified to alter the behavior of the application.
+`vendor/customization.json` defines configuration keys that can be modified to alter the behavior of the application.

 See `config/initializers/customization.rb` for an explanation of the available keys and options.

-To use a different path, set the environment variable `BLUE_HORIZON_CUSTOMIZER` with the full path of the customization YAML file to load.
+To use a different path, set the environment variable `BLUE_HORIZON_CUSTOMIZER` with the full path of the customization JSON file to load.

 ## Packaging